 To make a good impression, focus on the positive reasons for why you’re leaving your current job and looking for something new.
 This is a great opportunity to emphasize your skills and abilities, and why you’re looking for a situation where you can use and improve them.

 Example reason you may be looking for a job and response analysis

 Let’s look at an example of a good answer to this question, and how to use it to approach your own answer in an interview:

 “I’ve been refining my project management skills with volunteer opportunities and side projects, and I received my PMP last quarter.
 I’m looking for an opportunity where I can put those abilities to work for a mission I’m passionate about.
 I was also excited to read in the job description that this role will require regular presentations to key stakeholders—one of my key motivators is the ability to connect with colleagues and communicate my team’s work, so this is an especially exciting part of this opportunity.
 Ultimately, I’ve learned a lot in my current role, but I’m looking for the next step where I can continue to grow and use the skills I’ve honed at a company I love, and this opportunity seems to be a great fit.”

 This is a good answer for several reasons.
-Here are some insights to help you understand what a good answer would look like for you:
+Here are some insights to help you understand why this is a strong response and what a good answer would look like for you: